aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-pages/_index.md

 Aspose.Page for .NET offers two ways of adding pages to [PsDocument](https://reference.aspose.com/page/net/aspose.page.eps/psdocument/) object.
 <br>
 Following code snippet creates 2-paged PS document by 8 steps:
-1. Create output stream for resulting PS file.
+1. Create an output stream for resulting PS file.
 2. Create [PsSaveOptions](https://reference.aspose.com/page/net/aspose.page.eps.device/pssaveoptions/) object with default options.
 3. Create 2-paged PsDocument with already created output stream and save options.
-4. Open the first page with default page size of document (A4 in Portrait orientation).
+4. Open the first page with default page size of the document (A4 in Portrait orientation).
 5. Close the page.
 6. Open the second page with new size.
 7. Close the page.
-8. Save document.
+8. Save the document.

 ```C#
 //Create output stream for PostScript document